 - Quantitative Methods

 - Computer Science / Information Systems

-It’s important to note that College Level Examination Program (CLEP), DSST, and Military CLEP or DANTES credits can satisfy educational requirements, so long as the credits appear on your official transcripts.
+It’s important to note that College Level Examination Program (CLEP), DSST, and Military CLEP or DANTES credits can satisfy educational requirements, so long as you meet degree requirements and the credits appear on your official school transcripts.

 Featured Online Programs

 An associate degree in accounting usually consists of 60 credit hours and provides a basic foundation in the field.
 Graduates can find entry-level accounting positions as billing clerks, bookkeepers, payroll clerks, accounting assistants, or accounts receivable clerks.
 Learn More

 A bachelor’s degree in accounting generally consists of 120 credit hours and provides an understanding of introductory, intermediate, and advanced accounting concepts.
 Graduates are usually qualified to apply for entry-level and mid-level employment within the field.
 Learn More

 A master’s degree in accounting often consists of around 60 credit hours and covers more advanced topics.
 Graduates often find work as auditors, enrolled agents, corporate budget analysts, cost accountants, controllers, tax planners, and financial managers.
 Learn More

 Doctorate or PhD

 A doctoral degree in accounting consists of between 90 and 120 credit hours and is often research-intensive.
 Graduates may be qualified for work in top positions such as professors, CFOs, researchers, managers, and government policymakers.
 Learn More